thanethomson/blog/data/Post/2011-05-02-more-gadgets-please.md

 "bottlenecks" and "processes", as though they were a non-autonomous, unfeeling system of some kind?

-Many to whom I’ve expressed this opinion say to me: "That's nice in an ideal world, but how the heck do you intend on getting anything done?"
+Many to whom I've expressed this opinion say to me: "That's nice in an ideal world, but how the heck do you intend on getting anything done?"

 Who says we have to get anything done?
 And what is it that we should be getting